HumanSignal/label-studio/docs/source/guide/billing.md

 ### What happens if my plan is inactive?

-If your subscription to Label Studio Teams expires or is cancelled, you can no longer perform labeling, review annotations, or add new users to your organization.
+If your subscription to Label Studio Teams expires or is canceled, you can no longer perform labeling, review annotations, or add new users to your organization.
 You can log in and export your completed annotations.

 If you reactivate your plan within 90 days of cancellation or subscription expiration, you can resume all activity.
 If you don't reactivate the plan, all data is deleted after 90 days.